One of the Good Guys by Araminta Hall

 Blog tour

-Thanks to Amber Choudhary at Midas PR for my proof copy of The Christie Affair and for my place on the blog tour.
+Thanks to Angie Curzi and Souvenir Press for my copy of Murdle and for my place on the blog tour.

 See the banner below for more stops on the #blogtour.